peterc/rubydoom/README.md

 [benchmark] final_frame_sha1=5413388c5fe2660e8099c30b3854af64776558fc map=E1M1 seed=42
 ```

-`tps` is simulation-plus-rasterizer throughput in pure Ruby.
-The `final_frame_sha1` is the regression check — if it changes between runs of the same demo, something nondeterministic crept in; if it changes between JIT modes, the JIT is wrong about something.
+`tps` is simulation-plus-rasterizer throughput in pure Ruby (essentially the equivalent of fps, but without being rendered to screen).
+The `final_frame_sha1` is a regression check — if it changes between runs of the same demo, something nondeterministic crept in; if it changes between JIT modes, the JIT is wrong about something.

-## How it works

-The code is split into two layers separated by a small input struct:

-  * **Simulation** (`lib/rubydoom/` everything not in the Gosu list
-    below) — pure Ruby.
-Parses the WAD, builds the BSP, runs collision,
-    AI, projectiles, weapons, sector physics.
-Takes a `Rubydoom::Input`
-    each tic, advances the world, exposes state for the renderer.

-  * **Frontend** — `app.rb`, `renderer3d.rb`, `automap.rb`,
-    `framebuffer.rb`, `gosu_image_cache.rb`, `hud.rb`, `sound.rb`,
-    `wipe.rb`.
-Owns the Gosu window, samples input, draws.

-`Renderer3D` writes RGBA bytes into a persistent `Framebuffer` (a
-plain String) via a column-major rasterizer for walls and a row-major
-rasterizer for visplanes, with COLORMAP shading by row.
-The last step
-uploads that buffer to a Gosu image — and that's the only line that
-needs a GL context.
-Pass `present: false` to skip it.

-For benchmarking, `Rubydoom::HeadlessRunner` constructs `Game` +
-`Renderer3D` directly, replays a demo, calls `draw(present: false)`
-each tic, and reports throughput.
-No `App`, no `Gosu::Window`, no
-display required.

-The simulation tic rate is DOOM's native 35 Hz.
-Every speed, timer,
-and animation duration in the codebase is expressed in tics.

 ## CLI